ubinux/dnf-plugin-tui/README.md

       $ cd meta-openembedded
       $ git checkout origin/zeus -b zeus
 ```
 &emsp;&emsp;Before creating toolchain.
-Make sure you have patched the patches in patches-yocto.
+Plese apply the patch in patches-yocto because this patch has not been merged by Yocto yet.
 We are trying to push this patch to the Yocto community.

 ```
       $ cd poky
       $ patch -p1 < 0001-poky-3.0-PATCH-Added-MACHINE_ARCH-in-toolchain.patch

 ```
-&emsp;&emsp;Bitbake meta-toolchain to produce toolchain.
+&emsp;&emsp;Bitbake meta-toolchain.

 ```
       $ source poky/oe-init-build-env build/